 Hi, I’m Dr. Adrianna Deptula.

-I am also involved in a collaborative study on artificial intelligence and rural healthcare communication, funded by the North Central Regional Center for Rural Development.
+I'm also involved in a collaborative study on artificial intelligence and rural healthcare communication, funded by the North Central Regional Center for Rural Development.
 This project has led to an accepted publication, “Navigating Methodological Mutability: Researching Rural Healthcare Written Communication in the Age of Generative Artificial Intelligence,” in the Journal of Written Communication.
-Additionally, my co-authored article, “Rhetorics of Authenticity: Ethics, Ethos, and Artificial Intelligence,” was recently published in the journal of Business and Technical Professional Communication.
+Additionally, my co-authored article, “Rhetorics of Authenticity: Ethics, Ethos, and Artificial Intelligence,” was recently published in the Journal of Business and Technical Communication.

-Outside of my research, I have taught business writing, healthcare writing, composition, and basic writing.
+Outside of my research, I have taught technical writing, business writing, healthcare writing, and composition.
 My experiences as a writing instructor have taken me from a small liberal arts college, a diverse urban community college, and a research-intensive STEM institution.

 Adrianna Deptula